Want to know all the basics about Siberian tigers? Here you go:

 Females tend to mate every two years.

-While pregnant, the tigress looks for a safe place to raise her litter, preferring caves and hard to reach places in the rocks.
-That way her young will be safe from predators while she is out hunting.
+While pregnant, the tigress looks for a safe place to raise her litter.
+She prefers caves and hard to reach places in the rocks.
+That way, her young will be safe from predators while she is out hunting.

 Half of her cubs will die during the first year either because of predators, sickness, or lack of food.